Kenneth Colley

-Career
+Early life and career

-Colley was born in Manchester, Lancashire.
+Colley was born on 7 December 1937 in Manchester.
 One of his early appearances on British television was as Noah Riley in the 1970s police drama The Sweeney, in an episode entitled Trap.
-He played Jesus in The Life of Brian, having also appeared in the earlier Monty Python-related production Ripping Yarns episode "The Testing of Eric Olthwaite" alongside Michael Palin.
+He played Jesus in Monty Python's Life of Brian, having also appeared in the earlier Monty Python-related production Ripping Yarns episode "The Testing of Eric Olthwaite" alongside Michael Palin.
 As a Shakespearean actor he played the Duke of Vienna in the BBC Television Shakespeare production of Measure for Measure in 1979.
+In 1982, he had the lead role of Horatio Nelson in the TV period drama I Remember Nelson.

 Colley worked extensively with British director Ken Russell from the early 1970s to the early 1990s as part of a repertory of actors who appeared across Russell's television and film work.
 He played the role of Modest Tchaikovsky in the film The Music Lovers (1971).
 He went on to play the role of LeGrand in Russell's The Devils (also 1971); he played the journalist Krenek in the biopic Mahler (1974); the composer Frédéric Chopin in Lisztomania (1975); Mr Brunt in Russell's adaptation of The Rainbow (1989) by D. H. Lawrence.
-His last role for Russell was as Captain Dreyfus in the film Prisoner of Honor (1991), which dealt with the Dreyfus affair.
+His last roles for Russell were as Captain Dreyfus in the film Prisoner of Honor (1991), which dealt with the Dreyfus affair, and as the composer John Ireland in The Secret Life of Arnold Bax (1992).

 For his work in the Star Wars franchise, Colley's role as Admiral Piett is noted for differing from the other ill-fated Imperial officers who appeared alongside him in The Empire Strikes Back (1980), as Colley was the only actor to play an Imperial officer in a second Star Wars film, reprising his role in Return of the Jedi (1983).
 Colley reprised his role as Piett in the Cartoon Network animated special Lego Star Wars: The Empire Strikes Out in September 2012.
-Coincidentally, Colley and David Prowse had a part in the fantasy film Jabberwocky (1977).
+Coincidentally, Colley and Darth Vader actor David Prowse had a part in the fantasy film Jabberwocky (1977).

 Colley also played a notable role in the 1982 Clint Eastwood film Firefox, where he played a Soviet colonel tasked with the protection of the Firefox and its secrets.
 He went on to play SS-Standartenführer Paul Blobel in the Second World War drama War and Remembrance.

+In 1990 Colley portrayed Napoleon Bonaparte during his last days in exile on St Helena in Napoleon's Last Battle, a BBC Timewatch documentary drama portraying the last days of Napoleon's life in exile on St Helena.

-Colley has directed one film to date, Greetings (2007), a horror film starring Kirsty Cox, Henry Dunn and Ben Shockley.
+Colley directed Greetings (2007), a horror film starring Kirsty Cox, Henry Dunn and Ben Shockley.

 In 2017, Colley recorded a series of short narrations for inclusion on Pop Wasteland, an album by Folkestone band Phenomenal Cat.